-Complete understanding of the role of specific genes (known or novel) in the progression of a disease can have a profound impact on the diagnosis, therapy, and ultimately the survival of the patients.
-There is a genuine need for the discovery of molecular mechanisms that delineates leukemic stem cells from normal stem cells and the research findings may lead to targeted molecular therapies that can block specific abnormalities found in leukemic patients.
+A complete understanding of the role of specific regulators (known or novel) in the progression of a disease can have a profound impact on the diagnosis, therapy, and, ultimately, the survival of the patients.
+In this regard, we are looking into the molecular mechanisms that delineate CML stem cells from normal hematopoietic stem cells.
+The research findings may lead to the development of targeted molecular therapies that can eliminate the disease before it progresses.

 BCR-ABL mediated repression of miR-223 results in the activation of MEF2C and PTBP2 in chronic myeloid leukemia

 We have reported here that miR-223 downregulation affects the transcription factor MEF2C and alternative splicing factor PTBP2.
 Our results suggest that changes in the miR-223/PTBP2 pathway can contribute to an abnormal splicing of several genes and shed light into the potential role exerted by miRNAs in a subset of CML.
 Not only did it highlight the ability of miRNAs to alter mRNA but also, more importantly, it added a new layer to the complexity of mechanisms regulating the phenotype of CML.

 EVI1 targets ∆Np63 and upregulates the cyclin dependent kinase inhibitor p21 independent of p53 to delay cell cycle progression and cell proliferation in colon cancer cells